My name is Aaron H. Cooper, and I am a 24-year-old husband and father. Here’s a little bit of my background:

 Q: Interesting fact #4

 A: I hold many certifications, including Medium Voltage Switchgear Operator (34.5kV), Global Critical Switcher with AWS, First Aid/CPR/AED, OSHA 30 Construction Safety and Health, NFPA 70E Low Voltage Qualified, certified to operate Forklifts and Aerial Work Platforms, certified Rigger and Signalman, and certified to operate a Technical Assistance Center.
-Soon to include EPA Universal Refrigerant Certification (CFC) and possibly a certification in C++ programming.
+Soon to include EPA Universal Refrigerant Certification (CFC) possibly a certification in C++ programming, and hopefully Firefighter 1 & 2 and EMT certifications.

 Q: Interesting fact #5